Using deep Residual Networks to search for galaxy-Ly{\alpha} emitter lens candidates based on spectroscopic-selection: Conclusions

 \section{Conclusions}

-In this work, we have applied the ResNet model to search for galaxy-LAEs lens candidates in DR12 of the BOSS of SDSS-\uppercase\expandafter{\romannumeral3} based on spectroscopic-selection.
-We use 140,000 spectra without Ly$\alpha$ emissions and 10,000 ones with Ly$\alpha$ emissions to train a 28 layers ResNet model and get a near-perfect test accuracy of 0.9954 with the corresponding loss of 0.0028.
-After we apply our ResNet model to the 1,241,799 predictive spectra from the DR12 of the BOSS of SDSS-\uppercase\expandafter{\romannumeral3}, we find 1232 hits, including 161 known lens candidates.
-For all the 187 known candidates in \cite{2016ApJ...824...86S}, there are only 177 spectra in our predictive data and the Ly$\alpha$ emissions of 3 candidates fall outside the wavelength range of 3800\r{A} $<\lambda<$ 5000\r{A}.
-We actually find 92.5\% of the known candidates.
-Finally, we perform several subsequent selections to new 536 hits and find 6 new galaxy-LAEs lens candidates.
+In this work, we apply the ResNet to search for galaxy-LAE lens candidates based on spectroscopic-selection.
+We use 140,000 spectra without Ly$\alpha$ lines and 10,000 spectra with Ly$\alpha$ lines to train a 28 layers ResNet model and get a near-perfect test accuracy of 0.9954 with the corresponding loss of 0.0028.
+After apply our ResNet model to the 1,241,799 predictive spectra from the DR12 of the BOSS of SDSS-\uppercase\expandafter{\romannumeral3}, we find 1232 hits.
+For all the 174 known candidates in our predictive spectra, we find 161 of them (92.5\%).
+Finally, we perform several subsequent selections to 536 new hits and find 5 new galaxy-LAE lens candidates.
 The most obvious advantage of our strategy is the recognition speed.
 Comparing with previous work \citep{2016ApJ...824...86S}, we find a similar number of lens candidates in the same database with much less time.
-This work is just the fist attempt to find lens candidates using Machine Learning.
-We will continue to improve the strategy and build a perfect method to search galaxy-scale lens candidates.
+This work is the fist attempt to find lens candidates using Machine Learning.
+We will continue to improve this strategy and hope it could become better.